-We have 2 training arenas that are an acre each and can be gated off to separate them.
-There is are plenty of room to just go riding with your horse just outside our front gate!
+There are plenty of riding areas right outside our gate.
 Except for the main road comming in (Double A Ranch Road), all the roads are dirt and have very little traffic.
 Some of the roads are maintened by the county.
-There is also access to the Kaibab National Forest approximately a 1/2 mile away.
+There is also access to the Kaibab National Forest approximately 1 mile away.

-On the South-West side of our training arenas is a round pen for excercise or training that is 60' in diameter.
+On the South-West side of the sand arena/exercise area is a round pen that is 60' in diameter.
 We have a 2-1/2 acre pasture.
-We also have a one acre grazing field with one acre sparated on the other side of the property.
+We also have a one acre grazing field with shelter for private use.

 On the South-West side of the barn, is our Hay Barn.
 The Hay Barn has three 12' x 36' sections.
 We have a shed and store some or our out door tools there, but there is still plenty of room to stack hay.
 We usually buy a good quality alfalfa 64 bales at a time.
 When there is any sign of rain, the hay is tarped.

 All fencing is animal friendly.
 The fence is made up of 2" iron pipe set into 12' frame sections.
 All the pipe is welded together and has 4 strands of 3/16" steel cable threaded in the gap between the top and ground.
 Overall there is about 3,000 feet of fencing.